-8.2 What, if any, level of website security is required to ensure that members of the general public do not have access to sites intended for healthcare professionals?
+8.2 What, if any, level of security is required to ensure that members of the general public do not have access to websites or digital platforms intended for healthcare professionals?

-The MHRA Blue Guide states that advertisements for POMs are acceptable only on websites whose nature and content are directed at healthcare professionals, and as such, any sections of a website aimed at healthcare professionals should ideally be access-restricted.
+The MHRA's Blue Guide states that advertisements for POMs are acceptable only on websites whose nature and content are directed at healthcare professionals and, as such, any sections of a website aimed at healthcare professionals should ideally be access-restricted.
 If no restriction is applied, the sections for consumers and healthcare professionals should be clearly separated and clearly marked for the target audience.
 Open access websites should provide only non-promotional information in public areas so that individuals do not need to access sections for healthcare professionals unless they choose to seek further detailed information.
 Actively directing members of the public to advertising material for POMs is likely to be contrary to the Regulations.

-8.3 What rules apply to the content of independent websites that may be accessed by a link from a company-sponsored site?
-What rules apply to the reverse linking of independent websites to a company's website?
+8.3 What rules apply to the content of independent websites or digital platforms that may be accessed by a link from a company-sponsored site?
+What rules apply to the reverse linking of independent sites to a company's website or platform?
 Will the company be held responsible for the content of the independent site in either case?

-Guidance on Digital Communications issued by the PMCPA states that any website chosen by a company to link to from its website should stand up to scrutiny.
-Companies should be confident about the choice of linked sites and that these do not promote POMs to the public.
+Guidance on Social Media issued by the PMCPA states that any site chosen by a company to link to from its website or social media platform should stand up to scrutiny.
+Companies should be confident about the choice of linked sites and that these do not promote POMs to the public or contain otherwise inappropriate content.
 For example, referring healthcare professionals or patients to a website giving information about an unlicensed indication may be viewed as promoting that unlicensed indication.
 It is preferable to link to the homepage.
+Linked material should clearly identify the intended audience and should direct people who are not the intended audience to where they may find appropriate material.
 It should be made clear when a user is leaving any of the company's sites, sites sponsored by the company or is being directed to a site which is not that of the company.